-- Concomitant medication/therapy review - PROMIS-Cog - ECog2 - Exploratory PROs, including PROMIS-29+2, PROMIS-Fatigue, PROMIS-8a SRI and 8b SD, PASC Symptom Questionnaire, and DSQ-PEM - The DSQ-PEM will be performed the immediate next day after completing the study visit. - Safety assessment, including SAEs, UADEs, SUSARs, and ESIs - DSQ-PEM, twice weekly, separated by at least 48 hours
+- Concomitant medication/therapy review - PROMIS-Cog - ECog2 - Exploratory PROs, including PROMIS-29+2, PROMIS-Fatigue, PROMIS-8a SRI and 8b SD, PASC Symptom Questionnaire, and DSQ-PEM - The DSQ-PEM will be performed the immediate next day after completing the study visit.
+This does not count as one of the two weekly administrations. - Safety assessment, including SAEs, UADEs, SUSARs, and ESIs - DSQ-PEM, twice weekly, separated by at least 48 hours